P=W conjectures for character varieties with symplectic resolution: Lifting the non-abelian Hodge correspondence

-To this end, we shall use the following results by Simpson and de Cataldo. \begin{prop}\emph{\cite[Theorem 11.2]{Simpson1997} \cite[Proposition 3.2.1 and 3.2.2]{deCataldo2020}} Let $Z$ be a variety over the variety $S$, endowed with a $\Gm$-action covering the trivial $\Gm$-action on $S$.
+To this end, we shall use the following results by Simpson. \begin{prop}\emph{\cite[Theorem 11.2]{Simpson1997} } Let $Z$ be a variety over the variety $S$, endowed with a $\Gm$-action covering the trivial $\Gm$-action on $S$.
 Assume that $Z/S$ carries a relatively ample line bundle admitting a $\Gm$-linearisation.
 Assume that the fixed point set $\Fix(Z) \subseteq Z$ is proper over $S$, and that for any $z \in Z$ the limit $\lim_{t \to 0} t \cdot z$ exist in $Z$.
 Let $U \subset Z$ be the subset of points $z$ such that the limit $\lim_{t \to \infty} t \cdot z$ does not exist.
 Then $U$ is open in $Z$ and there is a universal geometric quotient $Z/\Gm$.
-This quotient is projective over $S$. \end{prop} \begin{thm}[Partial compactification of the Hodge moduli space] There exists a projective morphism
+This quotient is is separated and proper over $S$. \end{prop} \begin{thm}[Partial compactification of the Hodge moduli space] There exists a projective morphism

 which is a relative compactification of the morphism $\lambda$. \end{thm} \begin{proof} $\MHodG$ is endowed with the $\Gm$-action

 covering the standard $\Gm$-action on $\Aff^1$, namely $t \cdot \lambda =t\lambda$.
 Endow $\Aff^2$ with the $\Gm$-action given by $t \cdot (x,y)=(x, ty)$.
 The morphism $\Aff^2 \to \Aff^1$, given by $(x, y) \mapsto xy$, is $\Gm$-equivariant.
 Therefore the fibre product $\MHodG \times_{\Aff^1}\Aff^2$ is endowed with a $\Gm$-action.
 We summarize the maps constructed in a diagram: note that the subscripts indicates the coordinatization chosen for the affine spaces.